yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 bool isOpen;
 bool reachedRecord;

-reachedRecord = numberScore.HasRecordReached(5000.0); // False because numberScore's record is 0.0
+reachedRecord = numberScore.HasRecordReached(5000.0); // False because numberScore has
+                                                      // a record of 0

-isOpen = rGate.IsOpen();  // False, because numberScore hasn't reached a record of 5000.0
+isOpen = rGate.IsOpen();  // False, because numberScore hasn't reached a record of 5000

-numberScore.Inc(5000.0); // Now, the value of numberScore is 5000.0
+numberScore.Inc(5000.0); // Now, the value of numberScore is 5000

 numberScore.Reset(true); // Saves the score and its new record in the storage

 reachedRecord = numberScore.HasRecordReached(5000); // True!

-isOpen = rGate.IsOpen();  // True because numberScore has reached the record of 5000.0
+isOpen = rGate.IsOpen();  // True because numberScore has reached the record of 5000
 ```

 <br>